sleeplesseditor/ReactGraphQLStore/server/README.md

-# server
+# Server

-A quick description of server.
+This server has been constructed using the Strapi CLI.